 Wash the Clothing

 Add a garment or two at a time.
 If you have light and dark colors, save the darkest items for last.
 Fully submerge the clothing and agitate it with your hands for a few minutes.
 Stick to swishing and squeezing motions, since scrubbing, twisting, or rubbing could stretch or damage the fabric.
-Then, let the laundry soak for three to four minutes.
+Then, let the laundry soak in the sink for three to four minutes.

 Rinse with Clean Water